shopsys/shopsys/docs/storefront/gtm/hooks.md

 ## useGtmPageViewEvent

 Basic hook used to handle viewing of a page.
-It is sometimes accompanied with one of the hooks below if the page is of a special type.
-The parameter used for this hook can be taken from `useGtmStaticPageViewEvent` or `useGtmFriendlyPageViewEvent` based on the type of the page ('static' vs 'friendly URL').
+It is sometimes accompanied by one of the hooks below if the page is of a special type.
+The parameter used for this hook can be taken from `useGtmStaticPageViewEvent` or `useGtmFriendlyPageViewEvent` based on the page type ('static' vs. 'friendly URL').

 ```ts
 export const useGtmPageViewEvent = (